vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_3.md

 ## Basic

-Use the function KeyPressed() to check whether a key is pressed, and try to make a rectangle move around with the buttons WASD.
+Use the function keyPressed() to check whether a key is pressed, and try to make a rectangle move around with the buttons WASD.
 Note: Check the reference online on how to check if a specific key is pressed (py.processing.org)

 ## Advanced